 A player serving a penalty is released from the penalty box when the time of the penalty has expired as indicated on the game clock.
-If the game clock cannot be viewed by the player, the penalty timekeeper shall tell the player when the time has expired.
+If the player cannot view the game clock, the penalty timekeeper shall tell the player when the time has expired.